The Sport Management Advisory Council

-Prior to joining MLB Network, Fallick spent 15 years at the National Hockey League, first working in the league’s Broadcasting Operations department, followed by executive roles with NHL Images and NHL Productions before serving as the NHL’s group vice president of Media Operations and Planning, where she lead technical and operational executions for the launch of the NHL Network in 2007.
+Prior to joining MLB Network, Fallick spent 15 years at the National Hockey League, first working in the league’s Broadcasting Operations department, followed by executive roles with NHL Images and NHL Productions before serving as the NHL’s group Vice President of Media Operations and Planning, where she lead technical and operational executions for the launch of the NHL Network in 2007.

 Fallick began her career as a page at NBC, where she went on to spend 10 years working in productions and operations at NBC Sports.

-Chief Executive Officer, Circle TPR
+Chief Executive Officer, Circle

 Shawn Garrity has never been far from sports.
 A graduate of Syracuse University with a degree in Communications, Garrity was a scholarship athlete who excelled as an offensive lineman and received the Maxwell Award for Outstanding Student Athlete Citizen in 1986.
 After departing Syracuse, he took to a different field – the marketing, branding and promotions business – where his leadership has had enduring success for more than three decades.